 Although a little more retro, Pensacola is a charming spot that’s well worth a little love and visit.
 We loved the shoreline at Pensacola Beach Park and it’s totally pristine.

 Worked up an appetite?
-Head to Flounder’s Chowder House that serves up some of the best chowders in the south!
+Head to Flounder’s Chowder House which serves up some of the best chowders in the south!
 Trust me, you won’t wanna miss it.

 14.)
 Sanibel island